opensoars/newapp/README.md

 # newapp

-Generates boilerplate code for new apps.
+Generates boilerplate code for new apps. `newapp` will undergo heavy changes in the near future.
+Backwards compatibility will be kept in mind.

 ---